 Abstract

 March 19, 2015 marked Spring Hill College’s first National Give Day.
-This 24-hour online giving event encouraged students, alumni, fami and faculty to show their support of Spring Hill College through monetary donations.
+This 24-hour online giving event encouraged students, alumni, families, and faculty members to show their support of Spring Hill College through monetary donations.
 Money raised for this event went toward the Spring Hill College fund, which provides student support and scholarship, faculty development and campus maintence.
 The goal of this project was to raise $15,000 with the participation of 100 donors, which included 25 young alumni donors.
 The focus was specifically to engage younger alumni, meaning zero to 10 years out of school.

 Dr. Samantha Church and Caroline Smith of the Advancement Office provided guidance and supervision, which was beneficial in obtaining the necessary tools to promote the College’s image and solicit a receptive audience.
 Social media, specifically Facebook, was used promote the event.
 To raise enthusiasm for the event, challenges, promotional videos and nostalgic images were created.